rolandoislas/libdrc/doc/re/overview.rst

     relies a lot on the UIC, which it communicates with over a SPI bus.

     It is assumed to contain a very simple boot ROM that reads a secondary bootloader (SPL) from the Flash.
-The `Boot process`_ section goes more in details about this.
+The :doc:`Boot process <boot>` section goes more in details about this.

 **BCM4319XKUBG**
     A Broadcom Wi-Fi chip that is not so custom - it was actually used in a few